wkomal9698/devTinder/homework.md

 Create a custom validate function for gender and other fields Improve the DB schema - Put all appropriate validtions on each field in schema Add timestamps to the User schema
+Add API level validations on Patch and signup post request Data Sanitization - Add API validations for each field